 You can store SplitSave tickets as etickets in your Trainline app or add to your Apple Wallet.

 Yes.
-Split ticketing is legal and doesn’t go against the railway’s conditions of travel.
+Split ticketing is legal and is allowed by the National Conditions of Travel under which all train companies on the national rail network operate.
 Just remember that you must take a train that calls at the station(s) you bought your train ticket(s) for.

 Yes.
-If a train offers a seat reservation, you’ll still be able to book your seat with split train tickets.
+If a train offers a seat reservation, you’ll be able to book it.
 However, in rare cases, you may only be able to reserve a seat for part of your journey.
 Occasionally, you may have to change seats partway through your journey.
 Check your ticket for seat-specific information.